enoch3712/ExtractThinker/docs/core-concepts/document-loaders/aws-textract.md

 ## Best Practices

-1. **Document Preparation**
+**Document Preparation**

 - Use high-quality scans
-   - Support formats: PDF, JPEG, PNG
+- Support formats: `PDF`, `JPEG`, `PNG`
 - Consider file size limits

-2. **Performance**
+**Performance**

 - Cache results when possible
 - Process pages individually for large documents
 - Monitor API quotas and costs

-For more examples and implementation details, check out the [AWS Stack](../../examples/aws-textract) in the repository.
+For more examples and implementation details, check out the [AWS Stack](../../../examples/aws-stack) in the repository.